facil-io/cstl/fio-stl.md

 #define FIO_MEMORY_USE_FIO_MEMSET 0
 ```

-If true, uses a facil.io custom implementation for an 8 byte aligned `memset`.
+If true, uses a facil.io custom implementation for an aligned `memset`.

 It's recommended to avoid this unless a compiler / system doesn't have its own optimized implementation for zeroing out pages.